KhaledBadran/SOEN7481_Project/README.md

 * `./script/json_to_csv.py`: parses the results from the PyNose tool to locate the infected test function in a test class and store the data in csv format.
 * `./script/model.ipynb`: a jupyter notebook where we build, optimize and evaluate the models for the baseline and combined approaches.
+* `./script/test_smells.ipynb`:  a utility notebook for running the PyNose functionality.
+* `./script/merge_csvs.py`:  a script for merging the multiple csv files into one.

 Notes